Your Directors are pleased to present this 24th Annual Report of the Companytogether with the Audited Accounts for the year ended 31st March 2019.

 POLICY FOR SELECTION AND APPOINTMENT OF DIRECTORS AND THEIR REMUNERATION

 The details are available in the website of the Company atwww.indowind.com

 The Company has adopted a Code of Conduct as per the Guidelines issued by theSecurities and Exchange Board of India for prevention of insider trading with a view toregulate trading in securities by the Directors and designated employees of the Company.The Code prohibits the purchase or sale of Company shares by the Directors and thedesignated employees while in possession of unpublished price sensitive information inrelation to the Company and during the period when the Trading Window is closed.

-There is no loan / guarantee is outstanding as on 31.3.2018.
-With respect toinvestments details are provided under note No.6 of notes on accounts under non-currentinvestments.
+There is no loan / Guarantee is outstanding as on 31.03.2019.
+With respect toinvestments details are provided under Note No.6 of Notes on accounts under non-currentinvestments.

 I PPL has substantially contributed to the turnover of your company for the year underreview.
 The Authorized Capital of the Company is Rs.
 15000000/- comprises of 1500000equity shares of Rs.
 10/- each.
-The issued and Paid up capital of the company comprises of1336960 equity shares of Rs.
-10/-each amounting to INR.
-13369600/- in which IndowindEnergy Ltd holds 682560 equity shares of Rs.
+The issued and Paid up capital of the company is Rs.13369600/- comprises of 1336960 equity shares of Rs.
+10/-each out of which IndowindEnergy Ltd holds 682560 equity shares of Rs.
 10/- each amounting to 51.05% of the totalpaid up capital.

 FINANCIAL HIGHLIGHTS AND PERFORMANCE

 |Profit After Tax ||0.03 ||0.12 |